 Thanks to Aunt Yael Galena for running her first half marathon in memory of Ayelet.
 Always amazing to see us all somehow keep moving, gettingup, and choosing life.
 Thank you Yael for inspiring us all.

-What we witnessed, what occurred, still seems shocking.
-The magnitude of the loss our child to us, still children ourselves, doesn’t make any sense.
-That final night comes back in vivid detail.
-How the hell could this happen?
+And what we witnessed, what occurred, still seems almost shocking.
+Did that happen?
+The magnitude of the loss our child to us, still children ourselves, is quite hard to register.

 She’s not there.
 Gone baby gone.